Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature: Abstract

 \section{Abstract}

-We develop an index theory for $G$-equivariant Callias-type operators, where $G$ is a Lie group acting properly and non-cocompactly on a manifold.
-More broadly, the theory applies to operators that are positive outside of a $G$-cocompact subset of $M$.
-We give an explicit construction of $G$-Callias-type using an equivariant Higson corona with highly non-trivial $K$-theory, and apply the theory to obtain an obstruction to positive scalar curvature metrics in the non-cocompact setting.
+We formulate, for any Lie group $G$ acting isometrically on a manifold $M$, the general notion of a $G$-equivariant elliptic operator that is invertible outside of a $G$-cocompact subset of $M$.
+We prove a version of the Rellich lemma for this setting and use this to define the equivariant index of such operators.
+We show that $G$-equivariant Callias-type operators are self-adjoint, regular, and hence equivariantly invertible at infinity.
+Such operators explicitly arise from a pairing of the Dirac operator with the equivariant Higson corona.
+We apply the theory developed herein to obtain an obstruction to positive scalar curvature metrics on non-cocompact manifolds.

 \keywords{Positive scalar curvature, equivariant index, Callias operator}

 \subjclass[2010]{Primary 58B34, Secondary 58J20, 19K35, 19L47, 19K56, 47C15}